Arun-Kumar-Muralitharan/RegieJS/README.md

 ## Prerequisites
 - NPM
-- IDE to build and run the Framework
+- IDE to build and run the Framwework

 ## Setting up the Tests
 Git Clone the framework from the Git repository.
 The framwork implement Page Object Model(POM).
 The user can add the methods and actions to the pages and write the tests in the tests folder.